How to Disinfect Wood Dresser

 For extra measures, you can also line your dresser drawers with material to make it easier to clean in the future.
 There are many materials available in the market specifically designed for this purpose.

 Not only will they keep your dresser protected, but they also add a nice decorative touch and even a pleasant fragrance to your furniture.
-If you want more details on choosing and applying drawer liners, check out our post on the best material to line dresser drawers.
+If you want more details on choosing and applying drawer liners, check out our posts on the best material to line dresser drawers and dresser drawer liner ideas.

 You should also consider what you’re storing in your dresser.
 Items that are dirty or damp can cause bacteria and mold to grow.
 Make sure everything you put into your drawers is clean and dry.
 It’ll help keep your clothes and belongings in a clean and healthy environment.